 Archery Shopping Advice

 This is it!
-You’ve been shooting for a few months and decided what style of bow you want to shoot.
+You’ve been shooting with club equipment for a few months** and decided what style of bow you want to shoot.
 Now you can’t wait to get your own equipment.
-Figuring out what to get can be daunting and since archery equipment is not exactly cheap, mistakes can be a bit expensive.
-Don’t Panic!
-We’re here to help.
+Figuring out what to get can be daunting.
+Since archery equipment isn’t exactly cheap and with advice seemingly obscure and even contradictory, mistakes can be a bit expensive.

 Step 1: Speak to someone experienced at the club.
-We’ve all been there so chances are we can give some advice on what (and what not) to do.
-We can also give you a list of items that are good to have now and others than can wait another couple of months before you’ll need them.
+We’ve all been there and have experience of buying our first bow, so we can give some good advice on what (and what not) to do or get!

 Here are a few of the archery suppliers many of our members use …